This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

-Don’t get me wrong: I still enjoy chicken, but don’t always want to take the time to have it ready.
+Don’t get me wrong: I still enjoy chicken but don’t always want to take the time to have it ready.
 Sound like you sometimes?
 What’s always an easy alternative is canned chickpeas.
 In my pantry, these are a permanent stock item.
 Literally.
 If I run low, I stock up for fear that I may run out on one of those make-everything-I-crave days.

-Plus, if I’m in the mood for hummus and didn’t take the time to make my own dried chickpeas, I just turn to my pantry and open a can.
+Plus, if I’m in the mood for hummus and don’t take the time to make my own dried chickpeas, I just turn to my pantry and open a can.
 They’re a great salad topping, a perfect roasted snack, and now… a great way to enjoy a sandwich!

 Top down view of sandwich with lettuce and chickpea sitting on wood board